julienliang2740/Tic-Tac-Toe-With-Variation/README.md

 The file contains a series of functions that can process various elements of a Tic Tac Toe game.

-For some of the functions, they are modified to work on Tic Tac Toe boards of any dimension.
+For some of the later functions, they are modified to work on Tic Tac Toe boards of any dimension.